The Bells Go Down: Plot

 In August 1940 the Battle of Britain is raging, but London has not yet been bombed.
 The 21-Q crew have yet to fight a serious fire and have become sensitive about it.
 Tommy discovers Short Head has been losing because Ma Turk has been feeding her doughnuts, and he enters her in a high-stakes race on 7 September, planning to wager all his money.
 His plans are interrupted that afternoon by the first massive German air raid on London, which targets the East End Docks.
 The widespread fires cause chaos as water lines are broken and AFS crews are pressed into front-line service.
 Ted saves Tommy's life by using a high-pressure hose to knock him away from a delay-action bomb just before it explodes.
-The second night of the blitz, the 21-Q crew, still struggling to bring the docks fire under control, have forged bonds with their full-time counterparts and officers in action.
+The second night of the Blitz, the 21-Q crew, still struggling to bring the docks fire under control, have forged bonds with their full-time counterparts and officers in action.
 Ted's parents are unaccounted for, and Susie goes to find them.
 The Hopvine has been bombed, but through Susie's persistence, they are found in the cellar and rescued.
-The next morning, during a break, Tommy learns that Short Head won her race—but he forgot to place the wager.
+The next morning, during a break, Tommy learns that Short Head won her race, but he forgot to place the wager.

-The third night German bombers return again, creating a huge fire at Benjamin's Wharf, and the District 21 crews are shifted there.
+The third night German bombers return, creating a huge fire at Benjamin's Wharf, and the District 21 crews are shifted there.
 Bob finds himself fighting a warehouse fire from inside his own burning flat, which has been declared expendable.
 However he takes comfort in the knowledge that Nan, about to give birth, is safe with Ma Turk at St John's Hospital.
-P.C.
-O'Brien arrives to arrest Sam, but a bomb explosion blows him into the River Thames, where Sam rescues him from drowning.
+PC O'Brien arrives to arrest Sam, but a bomb explosion blows him into the River Thames, where Sam rescues him from drowning.
 Soon they learn that St John's Hospital is also on fire.
 Chief MacFarlane transfers Ted's crew to the hospital fire and enters the burning building to direct efforts to save the main building.
 Bob learns that Nan is safe and he has a new son.
 Another bomb strikes the hospital, trapping Chief MacFarlane.
 Tommy beats Ted to the ladder and finds the chief, but the building collapses, killing both.

 Some time after the fire is out, all the survivors and their families gather in the bombed local church to christen the baby, who Nan and Bob have decided to name "Tommy".